This Article

 7. Father (Saturn)

-These initiatory grades are known to us thanks to the frescoes in the Santa Prisca Mithraeum in Rome and the mosaic pavement of the Felicissimus Mithraeum in Ostia.
-But "Nymphus" (which means, if anything, "male bride") and "Heliodromus" are words with unclear meaning, and all the grades remain full of mystery.
+These initiatory grades are known from frescoes in the Santa Prisca Mithraeum in Rome and the mosaic pavement of the Felicissimus Mithraeum in Ostia.
+But "Nymphus" (which translates to "male bride" or "bridegroom") and "Heliodromus" are words of unclear meaning, and all the grades remain full of mystery.